electricbookworks/electric-book-workflow/README.md

 Keep in mind, regarding our stylesheets:

-*	Our CSS files for print (e.g. `print.css` and `office-a4.css` are designed specifically for use with [Prince](http://princexml.com).
+*	Our CSS files for print (e.g. `print.css`) are designed specifically for use with [Prince](http://princexml.com).
-*	We use `normalize.css` to get consistency across browsers.
-(You could consider [alternatives](http://www.cssreset.com/).)
 *	Use the class `non-printing` for elements that should only appear on screen versions of your book, but not in the printed book (like buttons or video embeds).
-Our stylesheets will hide them from Prince (with `display: none;`).
+Our stylesheets will hide them from Prince output (with `display: none;`).
 *	Glance through our stylesheets to see what's useful, especially in `print.css`.
 E.g. the `.keep-together`, `.keep-with-next` and `page-break-before` classes, which you can add to almost any element in kramdown.
 For instance, include `{:.keep-together}` in the line immediately after a paragraph to stop it breaking.

 ## Trial-and-error tips

 We've learned some stuff the hard way:

+Using Jekyll and GitHub:

+*	When running Jekyll locally, and *if* your repo is a project using GitHub Pages (not an organisation or user site), you'll need to add `--baseurl ''` when running Jekyll at the command line.
+[Here's how and why](http://jekyllrb.com/docs/github-pages/#project-page-url-structure).
 *	You may get different results between a local Jekyll install and GitHub Pages, even if both are using kramdown.
 Always check (at least spot check) both places.
 *	Do not use a colon `:` in the title you include in your YAML header (inside the `---`s at the tops of files).
 For instance, you can't have `title: Beans: The musical fruit`.
 Jekyll will break, unsure if you're trying to map a second value to the YAML key.
 You'll have to do something like `title: Beans—The musical fruit`.
+*	We recommend setting `.gitignore` to ignore the `_site` folder, where Jekyll will store HTML output locally.
+If you choose *not* to `.gitignore` your `_site` folder, it'll contain (and sync to GitHub) your local machine's most recent Jekyll HTML output.
+(The `_site` folder has nothing to do with what GitHub Pages publishes.)
+In theory, committing the `_site` folder makes it easy for collaborators without Jekyll to grab a book's output HTML from the repo.
+But it comes with problems: committers have a responsibility to make sure their Jekyll instance does a good job, and that their `_site` output is up-to-date with the latest changes to the underlying markdown.
+Importantly, if you have more than one committer on a book, you'll get lots of merge conflicts in the `_site` folder, and this will make your head hurt.

+Markdown tricks and quirks:

 *	In lists, kramdown lets you use a space *or* a tab between the list marker (e.g. `*` or `1.` etc.) and the list test.
 If only to solve an issue with nesting blockquotes in lists, *use a tab* between the list marker and the start of the list text, and the same tab at the start of the blockquote line.
 That is, the indentation (the tab) must be exactly the same for the blockquote to nest correctly in the list.
 (My local Jekyll instance correctly parses nested lists even if I use a space after the list marker and a tab before the blockquote `>`.
 But GitHub Pages is much stricter and requires exactly the same indentation.)
-E.g. see [Newborn Care 12-5](http://electricbookworks.github.io/bettercare/nc/nc-12.html#how-can-you-prevent-infection-in-newborn-infants).
+E.g. see our book [Newborn Care 12-5](http://electricbookworks.github.io/bettercare/nc/nc-12.html#how-can-you-prevent-infection-in-newborn-infants).
-*	Add `{:.table-caption}` in the line immediately after a table caption.
-Kramdown uses this to apply the class `table-caption` to the paragraph.
-In our print output, this lets `print.css` avoid a page break after the caption, before the table.
-(According to publishing best-practice, table captions must always appear above tables, not after them.)
-*	Keep file naming perfectly alphabetical This is easiest to do with a numbering system, e.g. `great-gatsby-0-1-titlepage.md`, `great-gatsby-0-2-copyright.md`, `great-gatsby-1-chapter-1.md`, and so on.
-The alphabetical order makes it easy to see the documents in the right order at all times, and it makes ordering files during PrinceXML PDF-making really easy.
-*	When running Jekyll locally, and *if* your repo is a project using GitHub Pages (not an organisation or user site), you'll need to add `--baseurl ''` when running Jekyll at the command line.
-[Here's how and why](http://jekyllrb.com/docs/github-pages/#project-page-url-structure).
-*	By default we `.gitignore` the `_site` folder.
-If you choose *not* to `.gitignore` your `_site` folder, it'll contain (and sync to GitHub) your local machine's most recent Jekyll HTML output.
-(The `_site` folder has nothing to do with what GitHub Pages publishes.)
-In theory, this makes it's easy for collaborators without Jekyll to grab a book's HTML from the repo.
-But it comes with problems: committers have a responsibility to make sure their Jekyll instance does a good job, and that their `_site` output is up-to-date with the latest changes to the underlying markdown.
-Importantly, if you have more than one committer on a book, you'll get lots of merge conflicts in the _site folder.
 *	Keep spans within block elements.
 For instance, if you have two paragraphs in italic, don't start the italics with `*` in the first paragraph and end the span with a second `*` in the next paragraph.
 The HTML needs one span (e.g. `<em>` span) in the first para, and another in the second para.
 The converter isn't smart enough to split your intended italics into two spans.
 Rather end the first span in the first para, and start another one in the second.

+File naming:

+*	Name each book's markdown files in perfectly alphabetical order.
+We recommend using a numbering system, where prelims (frontmatter) files start with a 0, e.g. `0-1-titlepage.md`, `0-2-copyright.md`, and chapter files are numbered for their chapter number, e.g. `1.md`, `2.md`, and so on.
+The alphabetical order makes it easy to see the documents in the right order at all times, and it makes ordering outputted HTML files easy when dropping them into PrinceXML for PDF output.

 ## Print output